sboesebeck/morphium/docs/test-runner.md

 Open `http://testrunner.fritz.box:8080/` in your browser.

-The test orchestration runs three phases sequentially:
+The test orchestration runs five phases in parallel (each against its own server):
-1. InMemDriver (fast, no external deps)
+1. InMemDriver (in-process, no external deps)
-2. MongoDB Replica Set (mongo1 + mongo2)
+2. MongoDB Replica Set
+3. MongoDB Single Node
-3. PoppyDB Replica Set (local, 3 nodes)
+4. PoppyDB Replica Set
+5. PoppyDB Single Node

+Failed tests are retried individually in a second pass: a test that passes on retry is reported as *flaky*, one that fails again as *broken*.
+Stale test databases are dropped automatically before each run.

 Claude Code analyzes failures and generates a detailed HTML report.